shuvoaftab/woocommerce-snippets/README.md

 # woocommerce-snippets
-A collection of WooCommerce Snippets to quick build and extend an Ecommerce.
+A collection of WooCommerce Snippets